indieweb/wordpress-indieauth/readme.txt

 = How do I authenticate myself to an Indieauth server? =

 That, as mentioned, depends on the server.
-By default, the plugin uses IndieAuth.com which works by linking your website to one or more authentication providers such as Twitter or Github, then entering your domain name in the login form on websites that support IndieAuth.
+By default, the built-in IndieAuth server uses the WordPress login.
+IndieAuth.com works by linking your website to one or more authentication providers such as Twitter or Github.

 You can link your website to these providers add ['rel-me'](https://indieweb.org/rel-me) links to your site, which can be done manually or by installing the [Indieweb plugin](https://wordpress.org/plugins/indieweb)

+By adding Indieauth support, you can log into sites simply by providing your URL.

-= What is this built in token endpoint thing? =
+= What is a token endpoint? =

-Once you have proven your identity to the authorization endpoint, the token endpoint issues a token, which applications can use to authenticate as you to your site.
+Once you have proven your identity, the token endpoint issues a token, which applications can use to authenticate as you to your site.
 The plugin supports you using an external token endpoint if you want, but by having it built into your WordPress site, it is under your control.

+You can revoke tokens under User->Manage Tokens.

 == Changelog ==